crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

    - do this once on every system that will build with pants (your laptop, Jenkins, ...)
  - CUSTOMIZE: create and configure "ef_site_config.py" file and accompanying BUILD.siteconfig file in your infrastructure repo
    - do this just once per repo
- - BUILD export an environment variable to tell pants where ef_site_config.py is, and build
+ - BUILD: export an environment variable to tell pants where ef_site_config.py is, and build
    - do this every time you build the tools
    - ef-open also provides a simple helper script to check the setup and perform the pants build